Copilot

 20%

-Agent Pre-Purchase Plan tiers
+Agent Pre-Purchase Plan levels

 Source: TechCommunity.
 Pricing as of November 2025, subject to change.
 1 Agent Consumption Unit (ACU) is consumed per $1 of retail cost across Copilot Studio and Microsoft Foundry usage.